 What does this mean for Smart Delta Resources?

 This joint declaration is more than a symbolic step: it creates the conditions for large-scale CO₂ capture and transport in Belgium.
 For our international industrial cluster, this opens up prospects for realising projects more quickly and connecting to a future cross-border network.
+At the same time, there continues to be a strong call from industry for clear financial guarantees, streamlined permitting procedures and an open CO₂ pipeline network.
+Such essential preconditions enable large-scale CCS and are also seen as decisive success factors in the rest of Europe.

 Among the 17 companies supporting this ambition are several partners of Smart Delta Resources, including Fluxys, North Sea Port, Air Liquide, ArcelorMittal Belgium and ENGIE.
 Their involvement emphasises how national CCS initiatives and our regional climate ambitions go hand in hand.